clpatterson/mta_tracker/README.md

 docker rmi -f $(docker images -qf dangling=true)
 ```

+## Implementation details
+* A celery worker runs the task in mta_tracker/tasks/tasks.py every minute.
+All details regarding the continuous monitoring of MTA service status can be
+found in that file, including logging and where data is stored in the db.
+* To understand endpoints, see mta_tracker/resources/subway/lines.py.

 ## Known Issues
-* Celery config should be derived from flask config so instance folder can be used
+* Celery config should be stored in same file as flask configs...this way
+instance folder can be used for prod configs.
+* Needs testing with Pytest!!!
+Both endpoints and celery task need testing!
+* Times are all in UTC